Investigating Notable Metadata Practices in PyPI Libraries: An Empirical Study about Repository and Donation Platform URLs: Background and Related Work

-Topic modeling is a natural language processing technique, typically based on statistical modeling or machine learning, that uncovers hidden topical patterns within unstructured text collections~\cite{egger2022topic, sharifian2022analysing}.
-A topic is defined as a set of semantically related words.
-The process involves analyzing a document set to extract a set of topics, that represent its content.
-The main challenge is identifying topics that are accurate and coherent~\cite{churchill2022evolution}.
-Topic modeling has a wide range of applications, such as document summarization, text segmentation, and text matching, often in contexts like social media or product reviews~\cite{abdelrazek2023topic}.
-Automated topic modeling is often preferred for text analysis, as it reduces errors, bias, and inconsistencies inherent in manual coding \cite{pietsch2018topic, roberts2014structural}, especially true for large datasets~\cite{chung2022text}.
+Topic modeling is a natural language processing technique, typically based on statistical modeling or machine learning, that uncovers latent topical patterns in unstructured text collections~\cite{egger2022topic, sharifian2022analysing}.
+A topic is a set of semantically related words, and the goal is to extract topics that accurately and coherently represent a document collection~\cite{churchill2022evolution}.
+It is widely used for tasks such as document summarization, text segmentation, and text matching, particularly in contexts like social media or product reviews~\cite{abdelrazek2023topic}.
+Automated approaches are preferred over manual coding as they reduce errors, bias, and inconsistencies~\cite{pietsch2018topic, roberts2014structural}, especially for large datasets~\cite{chung2022text}.
+Traditional probabilistic models have been complemented by embedding-based methods operating in semantic vector spaces, with a shift toward neural topic models using word embeddings~\cite{abdelrazek2023topic}.
+This evolution led to approaches such as BERTopic, combining contextual embeddings with clustering to produce coherent and interpretable topics~\cite{grootendorst2022bertopic}.
+Such methods have been successfully applied to software engineering datasets, including Stack Overflow posts and GitHub discussions~\cite{akbarpour2025unveiling, vaccargiu2024sustainability}.
+LLMs further extend these approaches by assisting in interpreting and labeling topics, often producing labels aligned with human judgment~\cite{rijcken2023towards}, and preferred over those generated only by traditional methods~\cite{li2023can}.